ABBYY FineReader PDF

 1. OCR Your Scanned Documents

-FineReader Pro is able to transform paper documents, PDFs and digital photos of documents into editable and searchable text, and even fully formatted documents.
+FineReader is able to transform paper documents, PDFs and digital photos of documents into editable and searchable text, and even fully formatted documents.
 The process of recognizing the characters in an image and turning them into actual text is called OCR, or optical character recognition.
-You can learn more from this Wikipedia page.

 If you need to convert printed documents into digital files, or convert a printed book into an ebook, this can save a lot of typing time.
 Also, if your office is going paperless, applying OCR to scanned documents will make them searchable, which can be very useful when searching for the right document among hundreds of them.

 I was keen to evaluate the program’s ability to recognize text on paper.
 First I scanned a school note using my ScanSnap S1300 scanner, then imported the resulting JPG file into FineReader using the Import Images to New Document option on the New… dialogue box.

 FineReader looks for blocks of text within the document, and OCRs them.